Coyote (mythology): Plateau

 One story from the Chinookan describes Coyote's attempts to catch salmon.
 After repeated failures, Coyote defecates and his own feces begin to insult him.
-Eventually, his feces stop insulting him and offer detailed advice not only for catching the salmon, but also for preparing the fish once he has them.
+Eventually, his feces stops insulting him and offers detailed advice not only for catching the salmon, but also for preparing the fish once he has them.
 Coyote enjoys success for a while before he begins to fail once again.
 Coyote stops and, as before, defecates again.
 This batch of feces tells Coyote that there are even more aspects he has to take into consideration when fishing including specific instructions for specific geographic location.
 The story concludes with Coyote finally understanding how to fish properly but thoroughly exhausted.